itskalvik/blueos-ros2/README.md

 docker buildx use multi-arch
 ```

-### 2. Clone the repository and build the container
+### 2. Clone the Repository and Build the Container

 ```bash
 git clone --recurse-submodules https://github.com/itskalvik/blueos-ros2